shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 from disease_model_problems import get_model_for_problem_formulation
 {% endhighlight %}

-I use the function `get_model_for_problem_formulation` to retrieve the Vensim model.
-One of the advantages of importing the model from a .py file is that it makes it easier to incorporate **multiple problem formulations**.
+ One of the advantages of importing the model from a `.py` file is that it makes it easier to incorporate **multiple problem formulations**.
 I won't cover the benefits of using more than one problem formulation here, but will dedicate a later blog post to it.
-For readers interested in how I have formulated the problems, you can view the full file [here](https://github.com/shannongross/code_support/blob/master/disease_model_problems.py).
-Otherwise, we can move to the open exploration section, which will give us an initial understanding of the solution space.
+For readers interested in how I have formulated the problems, you can download the full python file [here](https://github.com/shannongross/code_support/blob/master/disease_model_problems.py).

+ Once we have the model and necessary packages imported into our environment, we can move on to the next section where we perform some investigative experiments.
+This open exploration will allow us to gain an initial understanding of the solution space.

 <br>
-# Open Exploration
+# Open Exploration in EMA workbench
 {% highlight ruby %}
 # First, retrieve the model.
 Here, I have more than one way of formulating the model, but we will just use problem formulation 1 in this example.
 disease_model = get_model_for_problem_formulation(1)